-NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together using PVA
+NOTE: If a narrow strip is unavoidable for the last row, the final two rows can be glued together using PVA tongue and groove adhesive at the long seams to avoid board separation.

 STEP 3.
 ESTABLISH A WORKING LINE

 Start by snapping a chalk line parallel to your starting wall.
 The distance from the wall to the line will be the width of the plank used on first row plus the 1/2" expansion space.